-I recently watched a short Youtube video from one of my favorite health influencers- Heather Robertson of the Half Size Me Community.
-Heather lost over 150 pounds and as a result, led to many improvements in her health.
+I recently watched a short Youtube video from one of my favorite health influencers- Heather Robertson of the Half Size Me Community and creator of the highly successful podcast called The Half Size Me Podcast.
+Heather has lost over 150 pounds and as a result, led to many improvements in her health.
 But most importantly, she has maintained her weight loss efforts for over 9 years.
 Way to go Heather!

 In her video, Heather shares the 5 most important habits that led her to weight loss.
 These same habits have helped her maintain her weight loss efforts for years.

 5 important habits Heather implemented:

 This was Heather’s most important habit that she adopted to create momentum for her weight loss.

 She planned meals even on vacations and weekends while trying not to fall into the “let it go” trap during the non-routine days.